liamfelix92/cuppa_cabin_final/README.md

    * As a user I want to be able to contact the business so that I can enquire about dietry options.
    * As a user I want to be able to plan my trip for peace of mind.
    * As a user I want to be able to see what other customers think before deciding to visit.
    * As a user I want to be able to check what food and drink they offer before visiting.

+### Wireframes
+    include screenshots of your wireframes (consider the markdown table format)
 ### Color Scheme
-    does it count if the business chose the colours? perhaps use coolors.co? to generate an image palette
+    The colour scheme was requested by the owner of the Cuppa Cabin as they match the existing branding
 ### Typography
     Google Fonts - Roboto for the main body text and Caveat for headings and links.
     Font Awesome - Used for Facebook and Instagram links in footer.
-### Wireframes
-     include screenshots of your wireframes (consider the markdown table format)

 ## Features

 ### Existing Features